Why is My Dog Bleeding From Her Vagina?

 If the previous causes have been ruled out, it is possible that your dog will bleed through the vulva due to a neoplasm (tumor) in the vaginal-vulvar area.
 This is an over-proliferation of cells which can be either benign or malign.
 They can also cause bleeding in urine if the tumor is located on or near the urinary tract.

 Tumors of the reproductive, urinary or other bodily symptoms can grow large enough to be felt via palpation.
 If they are near the vulva, they can even prolapse.
-This situation is more likely to occur in older and larger females, although this does not mean that it can not affect younger bitches.
+This situation is more likely to occur in older and larger females, although this does not mean that it can not affect younger female dogs.

 Neoplasias are often accompanied by frequent urination, constant licking of the private area or inflammation.
 In this, surgical extirpation would normally be recommended.
 If the tumor is cancerous and has metastasized, it is also possible the dog will require chemotherapy.
 Treatment options will be determined by your veterinarian.